clblamires/ninesjournal/_posts/2020-02-10-glikzong-and-colapius.md

 The bokoblin huffed.
 "Eating fish," she replied.
 She came around the corner towards Ophinia and held a fish out to her.
 "You hungry?"

 "No, I'm...
 I'm fine," replied Ophinia.
 She was surprised by the small bokoblin.
 Unlike those that she had met and battled in Hyrule, this one seemed unfazed by Ophinia's appearance.
 The bokoblin was certainly female as Zedeki suggested.
-She was shorter than Ophinia by a foot and wearing various furs of animals.
+Ophinia saw that the bokoblin girl was shorter than her by a foot and wearing various furs of animals.

 The bokoblin girl just kept munching on her fish.
 "What are you doing here in the castle?" she asked.